Yoz Grahame's Unresolvable Discrepancy

 Posted: October 25th, 2002 | 2 Comments »

-(Note: This trick requires you to be using either Windows 2000 or XP, and to have not already uninstalled Winamp3 and returned to version 2, sneering in disgust)
+(Note: This trick requires you to be using either Windows 2000 or XP, there and to have not already uninstalled Winamp3 and returned to version 2, food sneering in disgust)

-1. Before you start, get yourself a decent skin.
+1. Before you start, online get yourself a decent skin.
 There.
 Doesn’t that feel better?

 2. Start playing a track.
 Choose something fun and jumpy that Winamp will like.
 (We don’t care about what you like.)